Basic tips to protect your company’s Wi-Fi networkMaria Cruz Alcocer

-    Limit the time of access to the network.
+Limit access time to the network.

-Educate your employees in safe uses .
+Educate your employees on safe uses .

-There are more security tips, such as the use of ISE: that among other benefits we emphasize the ability to centralize and unify a highly secure access control based on the business role to provide a uniform policy of access to the network to end users, through connection wired, wireless or VPN.
+There are more security tips, such as the use of ISE: that among other benefits we highlight the power to centralize and unify a highly secure access control based on the business role to provide a uniform network access policy to end users, through connection wired, wireless or VPN.